 Arthur A. Jones (November 22, 1926 – August 28, 2007) was the inventor of Nautilus exercise equipment and the founder of Nautilus, Inc. and MedX, Inc. and the inventor of the Nautilus exercise machines, including the Nautilus pullover, which was first sold in 1970.
 He was born in Arkansas, and grew up in Seminole, Oklahoma, and after the war he became an animal trader and he owned the zoo Reptile Jungle, in Slidell, Louisiana.
 Jones was also a big game hunter: “I’ve shot 630 elephants and 63 men, and I regret the elephants more,” he once said.

 1980: Arthur Jones bought the property in 1980 and before long, the wealthy couple had created a farm country curiosity: airport, private home, wild animal sanctuary and celebrity resort.
+Arthur Jones kept a gorilla, three white rhinos, 600 crocodiles and 500 snakes on his farm, a 550-acre estate in Marion County, as well as 17 African elephants.

-According to Dale Tuttle, director of Springfield Zoo, 10 elephants died between 1984 and 1987 from transport stress, wounds and diseases.
-37 elephants were sold to Zoos and Circuses before 1987 and 49 elephants were still at the farm when Mr Tuttle visited.
-According to Mr Tuttle their health was excellent, each one of the elephants had individual collars and check-ups, and they were managed by elephant keepers, special dentists, and the veterinairy university of Gainesville.
+1987: 49 elephants were still at the farm when Mr Tuttle visited.
+According to Mr Tuttle their health was excellent, each one of the elephants had individual collars and check-ups, and they were managed by elephant keepers, special dentists, and the veterinary university of Gainesville.

 1989: The jet set days ended when Jones and Thayer divorced in 1989.
 They donated their animals to parks and zoos, and put Jumbolair on the market with Sotheby's auction house for $11.2-million, but Thayer bought out her ex-husband's interest in the land.

 1995: Thayer began to plan an aviation community for celebrities.